 - Optimize cargo packing to maximize container space utilization.

-- Use consolidation services from reputable freight forwarders like Dantful International Logistics to lower overall costs.
+- Use consolidation services from Dantful.US International Logistics, whose specialized China-to-Americas team has optimized thousands of shipments to lower overall costs.

 Negotiating with Freight Forwarders